DeebotUniverse/client.py/README.md

 ## Installation

-If you have a recent version of Python 3, you should be able to do `pip install deebot-client` to get the most recently released version of this.
+If you have a recent version of Python 3, you should be able to do `pip install deebot-client-t80` to get the most recently released version of this.

 ## Usage